Key Ethical Issues

 This key facts covers Key Ethical Issues within Ethical Issues for GCSE Computer Science.
-Revise Ethical Issues in Impacts of Technology for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
+Revise Ethical Issues in 3.8 Ethical, Legal, Cultural and Environmental Impacts for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
 This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 2 of 5 in this topic.
+It is section 2 of 6 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position